tdeborge/FIS-Yasumi/README.md

 ---

-In these files, you find reference to the AMQ Broker URL your services need to connect to - so please adjust this to your AMQ environment:
+* In these files, you find reference to the AMQ Broker URL your services need to connect to - so please adjust this to your AMQ environment:

 ```
 Puzzler.amq.BrokerURL: tcp://192.168.2.71:61616
 ```

+---

+* Edit the configureCDK.sh file so it reflects to the environment you want to setup.
+The script is handling the following:

+1. Setup of a new project in the OCP environment
+1. Adding the FIS images to the environment
+1. Adding a default View Policy
+1. Uploading the ConfigMaps that hold all environment variables into the project
+1. When java/maven/repos are configured correctly on your system, it will deploy the pods in the environment.